Kau5h1K/Kau5h1K.github.io/_posts/2019-03-20-drunk-n-drive-analysis.md

 ---
 ## 8. Looking at timelines
 <p>How do the weeks differ over time?
 One of the most common data visualizations is the time series, a line tracking the changes in a variable over time.
-We will use the new <code>week</code> variable to look at test frequency over time.
-We end with a time series plot showing the frequency of breathalyzer tests by week in year, with one line for each year. </p>
+I will use the new <code>week</code> variable to look at test frequency over time.
+I end with a time series plot showing the frequency of breathalyzer tests by week in year, with one line for each year. </p>

 ```python